Zero-pointed manifolds: Duality

-\begin{cor} For $A$ an augmented $n$-disk algebra in $\cV$, a symmetric monoidal $\oo$-category which is $\ot$-sifted cocomplete, the $n$-times iterated bar construction ${\sf Bar}^n (A)$ carries a natural $n$-disk coalgebra structure. \end{cor} \begin{proof} We exhibit an augmented $n$-disk coalgebra structure on $\int_{(\RR^n)^+}A$.
-By the $\ot$-sifted-complete condition, the factorization homology $\int_- A$ exists and defines a symmetric monoidal functor on $\zmfld_n^{\sf fin}$, conically finite zero-pointed $n$-manifolds.
-Restricting this functor to $\Disk_n^+$ gives the requisite $n$-disk coalgebra. \end{proof}
+\begin{cor} For $A$ an augmented $n$-disk algebra in $\cV$, a symmetric monoidal $\oo$-category which is $\ot$-sifted cocomplete, the $n$-times iterated bar construction ${\sf Bar}^n (A)$ carries a natural $n$-disk coalgebra structure. \end{cor} \begin{proof} Through Theorem~\ref{bar-consistent}, it is sufficient to exhibit an augmented $n$-disk coalgebra structure on $\int_{(\RR^n)^+}A$.
+Using the assumed $\ot$-cosifted complete property $\cV$, Theorem~\ref{fact-functor} applies for the effect that the factorization homology functor $\int_- A\colon \ZMfld_n\to \cV$ as a symmetric monoidal functor.
+The desired $n$-disk coalgebra structure is the composite symmetric monoidal functor